agrahn/ABLoopPlayer/README.md

 A media player based on HTML5, jQuery and JavaScript, with **A-B repeat**, **fast/slow motion** and **bookmarking** functionality for online video (YouTube) and local video and audio files in the MP4/H.264, WebM, Ogg, MP3, WAV formats.

-Firefox or Chrome recommended.
+Firefox or Chrome on a Laptop or PC recommended.

 **Features:**
-- The A-B loop window can be adjusted using a double-handled slider, by pressing <kbd>&larr;</kbd> & <kbd>&rarr;</kbd> on the keyboard, or, more accurately, via two time input fields.
+- The A-B loop window can be adjusted with a double-handled slider, by pressing <kbd>&larr;</kbd> & <kbd>&rarr;</kbd> on the keyboard, or, more accurately, via two time input fields.
 - The entire A-B loop window can be moved by pressing <kbd>Ctrl</kbd> while moving one of the slider handles with the mouse or the arrow keys.
 - A-B loops can be saved as bookmarks for the current and for later sessions.
 - Bookmarked A-B loops can be annotated individually with short description texts.